 Margaret Lau Auditorium (MY150)

+On the 1st and 2nd floors you’ll find the Margaret Lau Auditorium (MY150).
+This is where Praxis I and II lectures are normally held.
 MY150 is designed for students to interact and work together on problems and activities presented during lectures.
-Students are seated at tables together instead of individually, and each table is equipped with a speaker so that anybody in the room can be heard while speaking to the class.
+Students are seated at tables of four instead of individually, and each table is equipped with a microphone so that anybody in the room can be head while speaking to the class.

 Technology Enhanced Active Learning (TEAL) Rooms

 The Technology Enhanced Active Learning (TEAL) rooms on the 3rd and 4th floors are where many of your tutorials will be conducted.
-Most Praxis studios occur in these rooms!
+Most Praxis studios occur in these rooms.
 These rooms contain multiple TV screens used to follow along on lecture slides or worked examples.
-Some rooms also contain multiple whiteboards, which is great for collaboration with your peers.
+Some rooms also contain multiple whiteboards, which is great for collaborating with your peers.
 Another interesting feature is the tables: you can change their height electrically for more ergonomic seating.

 Study Spaces